How to Microdose Marijuana

 What Is Microdosing?

-Microdosing doesn’t just save patients money.
 When microdosing marijuana is put into practice effectively, users can enjoy the benefits of high-potency cannabis while minimizing the psychoactive effects that can get in the way of the rest of their day.
+Not to mention, it also saves patients money!

 The amount of medical marijuana used when microdosing will vary from person to person.
 Depending on a user’s tolerance, condition, and individual physiology, what may work well for them may be ineffective for another or produce unwanted effects.